-The Smart Data terminal plugs into the ECU via the lead supplied.
+The data terminal plugs into the ECU via the lead supplied.
+The display can be used for starting and test running.
+This socket also doubles as digital connection to a computer.
 The display can be installed permanently on board.
-This socket also doubles as digital connection to a computer.

-The Smart Data terminal includes dedicated screens for radio checking, last shutdown cause and other special turbine operations.
+This Smart Data terminal includes dedicated screens for radio checking, last shutdown cause and other special turbine operations.
 The most innovative and useful function is the internal recorder/playback function.
 The terminal continuously stores all the data received from the ecu, keeping in its permanent memory all the data of last 66 minutes of engine run, without the need of the memory card.
-After the flight, the terminal can be pulled out of the plane and, without connecting to the ecu, just using an 5-10V battery, the data stored can be played back in real time, same presentation as if the engine was running.
+After the flight, the terminal can be pulled out of the plane and, without connecting to the ecu, just using a 5-10V battery, the data stored can be played back in real time, same presentation as if the engine was running.
 Playback mode can be still, forward or reverse, speed x1, x 10 and x100 in both directions, so that would be easy to investigate any issue at the field without the need of a computer or any other type of reader.

-Data, including all engine parameters, can be saved later to a memory card, where it can be read using a text editor, or our viewer software.
-Also can be sent to engine manufacturer to be studied, and changes uploaded back to the ecu.
+All the data, including all engine parameters, can be saved later to a memory card, where it can be read using a text editor, or our viewer software.
+Also this data can be sent to engine manufacturer to be studied.
+A detailed description can be found in last page of the present manual.

-Check the instructions on page 23.
-The function of the buttons is described later in the "ECU setup".
+The function of the buttons is described later in the "ECU setup"

-Engine installation: Electrical connections.
+Engine installation: